quattor/configuration-modules-core/ncm-ceph/README.md

 # Points that need attention/improvement

-* Controlled restart of the daemons if changes are commited that requires daemon restart
+* There is not yet a controlled restart of the daemons if changes are commited that requires daemon restart
-* ceph-deploy removal osd command is not yet implemented
+* ceph-deploy removal osd command is not yet implemented (by ceph-deploy itself)
 * If some host of the defined cluster is down, the whole component is unable to run.
 * Default pg-num not respected by ceph-deploy.
 Pools still need manual intervention at that point.
 * Scalabilty issues: at this point the ssh connections are per osd instead of per host.